xhinker/hackernews_crawler/README.md

-# hackernews_crawler
+# hackernews data crawler
-Collect hackernews data and dump to postgresql and mssql
+Collect hackernews data and dump to postgresql, mssql and ElasticSearch